A 2.1 Honours degree or equivalent qualification (for example, GPA 3.0 or above) in a relevant subject unless otherwise specified.

 - You will be taught by the world leading teams in the Centre for Cultural Policy Research and the Adam Smith Business School.
 Frequent invited speakers will provide current industry insights from across the sector.

-- For students studying the Creative and Cultural Industries, Glasgow offers an ideal environment.
+- Glasgow offers an ideal environment for students studying the Creative and Cultural Industries.
 It is a culturally vibrant city, with thriving music, theatre, and visual art scenes, and the greatest concentration of creative industries in Scotland.

 Qualification and course duration